Ropticus/Suilder-docs/docs/configuration/engines.md

 The supported engines has already registered the functions of the [SqlFn](../general/functions.md#sqlfn) and [SqlExp](../general/functions.md#sqlexp) classes.

-## Compile query
+## Compile the query
-The engine can compile any object that implements the interface `IQueryFragment`.
+The engine can compile any object that implements the `IQueryFragment` interface.
 ```csharp
 // Create your query
 IAlias person = sql.Alias("person");